frederic-perez/AmE-dictionary/data/dictionary.md

 __momentum__
 __monad__
 __Monday__ :mega: /'möndi, -deI/
-__mondegreen__ _n_ :dart: A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
-For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._
+__mondegreen__ _n_ :two::dart: A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
+For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._ (From the Scottish ballad 'The Bonny Earl of Murray', in which the line "laid him on the green" can be misheard as "Lady Mondegreen.")
 __money laundering__ _idiom_ The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
 __money on the hoof__
 __money pit__